A slow rise has best flavor, but there’s a quick method too!

 Once the loaves have risen for another hour or two, preheat your oven to 450 degrees.

-Gently place the loaves on a greased and cornmeal-sprinkled cookie sheet.
+Gently slide the loaves onto a greased and cornmeal-sprinkled cookie sheet.
 With an extremely sharp, serrated knife or razor blade, slash several long gashes in the top of the baguette to allow steam to be released.
 Throw three or four ice cubes in the oven to create steam, close the door for a moment for the steam to build up, and pop in the loaves.

 Bake for 25 to 30 minutes or until nicely browned, throwing in a couple more ice cubes at the 10-minute or so mark.
-If you are a slave to your instant-read thermometer, you are looking for a temperature of 200 to 210 degrees, but the color is usually the most important factor.
+If you are a slave to your instant-read thermometer, you are looking for a temperature of 195 to 200 degrees, but the color is usually the most important factor.

 Do not cut into this when hot!
-I know it is torture, but if you cut into it too soon, you will ruin the texture of the bed.
-Sometimes I’m naughty and cut off the very end if I cannot stand it.
-Don’t do as I do..
+I know it is torture, but if you cut into it too soon, you will ruin the texture of the bread.
+Sometimes I’m naughty and cut off the very end if I cannot stand it, but please do as I say and not as I do!

 *Most recipes for making bread ask you to dissolve your yeast in warm water, 100-105 degrees.
 I do not find this necessary at all; this is a long, slow process and the temperature of the water, and even the room, does not need to be overly warm.
 In fact, the slower the fermentation, the more flavor will develop.
 This is why many recipes call for an overnight in the refrigerator.